-This article is part of my free “Eureka moments to propel your French further” email series.
+This article is part of my free “Eureka moments to propel your French further” coaching sequence.
 Sign up here

 In the process of learning a language, it’s important to maximize exposure to the target language.